-A burning sensation in the hands and feet is often caused by one of the skin issues mentioned in the previous section.
+A burning sensation in the hands and feet may be due to one of the skin issues mentioned above.

-However, burning in the fingers or toes could be a symptom of nerve damage.
+However, a burning sensation in the fingers or toes could also be a symptom of nerve damage.
 The medical community refers to this as peripheral neuropathy.